 Export Endpoint Security Policies in JSON File

-- Download the Intune PowerShell scripts from PowerShell Intune Samples and extract all files to local drive.
+- Download the Intune PowerShell scripts from PowerShell Intune Samples and extract all files to the local drive.

 - Run PowerShell as an Administrator.